Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Evaluative Judgment

-Students must critically assess, test, and improve AI output rather than accept it passively.
-Verification is not a low-level fact-check—it is the exercise of disciplinary judgment against quality standards.
+Students must critically assess, test, and improve AI output, engaging with it as a draft to be challenged.
+Verification here means the substantive exercise of disciplinary judgment against quality standards.

 Design filter: Does the assignment require the student to evaluate AI output using course concepts and disciplinary standards?
 Is the verification substantive enough to constitute real learning?